aleph-im/pyaleph/deployment/docker-build/README.md

 docker-compose -f deployment/docker-build/docker-compose.yml up -d
 ```

-This will instantiate the services for MongoDB, IPFS and the P2P daemon.
+This will instantiate the services for IPFS and the P2P daemon.

 You can now start the Core Channel Node locally using the `pyaleph` command or by running the `aleph.commands` module,
 for example from PyCharm.